Corned beef on rye fundraiser returns

-Congregation Achduth Vesholom will celebrate its 18th annual Corned Beef on Rye – Sure to Satisfy Fundraiser Nov.
-7 from 11 a.m. to 2 p.m. at the Temple, 5200 Old Mill Road, Fort Wayne.
+Congregation Achduth Vesholom will celebrate its 18th annual Corned Beef on Rye – Sure to Satisfy Fundraiser from 11 a.m.-2 p.m.
+Thursday, Nov.
+7, at the Temple, 5200 Old Mill Road, Fort Wayne.

-This is your chance to enjoy an authentic Jewish deli-style luncheon featuring a heaping 1/3 pound corned-beef-on-rye sandwich, a giant pickle, creamy coleslaw, a fudgy brownie and a drink.
+This authentic Jewish deli-style luncheon features a 1/3 pound corned-beef-on-rye sandwich, a giant pickle, creamy coleslaw, a brownie and a drink.

 Boxed meals are $15 each when ordered by Oct.
 25. After that date and at the door, the price is $18.